zinklan/secret-spot/README.md

 ## Purpose

+`Custom Config`

-`Custom Config` can optimize the graphics to get a better view
+can optimize the graphics to get a better view

+`Streamer mod`

-`Streamer mod` is a mod written by Imori which can hidden the network name & player ID on the scoreboard
+a mod written by Imori which can hidden the network name & player ID on the scoreboard

-               , but don't effect on chat and obituaries
+but don't effect on chat and obituaries

 ## Custom Config